paul-hammant/tbd/content/context/index.md

 impact of each experiment can be measured against predictions and decisions made approopriately following it.

 Lean Experiments can happen in any development team on any project but work **best** on foundations that are solid.
-Specifically, the solid foundations of Trunk Based Development, CI and CD.
+Specifically, the solid foundations of Trunk-Based Development, CI and CD.

 This site does not touch on Lean Experiments beyond this section, but the reader should strive to understand that field of science when the lower layers of the stylized cake are solid.